 Board of Directors

 Kate Pavao is Coco’s mother and a freelance writer and editor who specialized for nearly two decades in writing for and about teens and tweens.
 When she and her husband Aaron were raising Coco in San Francisco, they founded the Mission Parents Group to help families in San Francisco’s Mission District know one another better.
-There, Kate successfully secured a First 5 class to facilitate bilingual “Cooking From the Garden Classes,” among other projects.
+There, Kate successfully secured a First 5 grant to facilitate bilingual “Cooking From the Garden Classes,” among other projects.
 After moving to Santa Cruz with her family in 2009, Kate ran half and full marathons with Team in Training, raising more than $35,000 for the Leukemia and Lymphoma Society along the way, and spent a season as the head coach for a Mini Mermaid Running Team at Santa Cruz Montessori.
 She loves many of things that Coco loved so dearly: camping, traveling, board games, word puns, reading, taking care of animals and everything miniature.
 She also loves coffee.
 Kate has a bachelor’s degree in women’s studies from University of California Santa Cruz and a master’s degree from Columbia University School of Journalism.

 Aaron is Coco’s father and has worked for more than 20 years as a writer and editor for Oracle Corp., In his career, he has enjoyed traveling and meeting people from around the world, especially to places like India and Japan with Coco by his side.
 Besides traveling, he and his daughter shared a love of cooking, dancing, playing video games and watching movies.
 Aaron is a founding member of San Francisco’s collective radio station Mutiny Radio, and the Mission Parents Group, which he started with is wife, Kate.
 Aaron has a bachelor’s degree in modern literature from University of California Santa Cruz and a certificate from the Stanford University Professional Publishing Course.